Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

 [https://apl223.github.io/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/Test pages/testscript.html](https://apl223.github.io/Portfolio/Cybersecurity/Labs/DVWA/Cross%20Site%20Request%20Forgery/Test%20pages/testscript.html)
 * As expected, I got the "That request didn't look correct." error.
 * I would somehow have to preserve the reference header in the request when a user makes a request from my HTML page, otherwise the password change will not work.
+This will most likely involve a layered attack with open redirection or XSS to grab that information before I can submit a password change.